Ventana Off-trail Hiking Route

 Note: map is interactive, lines & icons clickable for more info - profile displays climb within map bounds.
 Full-screen map

 Disambiguation: Cone Peak via Backpack or Dayhike ?
 I've seen articles recounting a "Sea to Sky" backpack along established trails, overnighting in redwoods at Vicente Flat Camp and then climbing Cone Peak.
 Though also ascending Cone Peak and providing wonderful vistas, that route should not be confused with what locals call the "Sea to Sky" route, a dayhike along unofficial use trails, ascending much more directly and steeply from the coast.
-This webpage describes the latter, used mostly for a very strenuous ascent and descent Cone Peak in a single day, and due to its steep slopes and a narrow rocky ridge-scrambling section is not very not suitable (or enjoyable, IMHO) with a large backpack.
+This webpage describes the latter, used mostly for a very strenuous ascent and descent Cone Peak in a single day, and due to its steep slopes and a narrow ridge rock-scrambling section is not very not suitable (or enjoyable, IMHO) with a large backpack.
 If interested in the backpack route, with redwood camping, see my Sea-to-Summit Backpack: Cone Peak via Vicente Flat webpage, also showing the often included dayhike loop along the Stone Ridge Trail for a longer and more varied experience of the Cone Peak environs.

 August 2010